ericbarnes/Vagrant-Setup/readme.md

 My install Bash script for Vagrant.

-This will install php5.5, postgres, mysql, setup vhost, composer, and php mailparse.
+This will install

+* php5.5
+* postgres
+* mysql
+* setup vhost
+* composer
+* php mailparse
+* xdebug for phpstorm

 See vagrant/install.sh to make changes to suit your needs.

 ## Postgres